Kay-YOSHI/MATLAB-Tutorial/README.md

 # MATLAB-Tutorial

-This repository contains MATLAB tutorial document and related code.
+This repository contains MATLAB tutorial document and related code for beginners.
 The document (MATLAB Tutorial.pdf) indludes the following topics.

 - Getting started with MATLAB